data61/cuda-fixnum/README.md

 make bench
 ```

-The build system for cuda-fixnum use CMake.
+The build system for cuda-fixnum uses CMake.
 Create a working directory to build in and run cmake from there.
-Then you can run `make bench` to build the benchmarking program, or `make check` to build and run the test suite.
+Then you can run `make bench` to build the benchmarking program, or `make check` to build and the test suite.
 The test suite requires the [Google Test framework](https://github.com/google/googletest) to be installed.

 CMake attempts to detect and set the proper flags for you GPU architecture, but you can override them or cross compile if needed.